Garden Guidelines & Photo Policy

 Be here

 Walking into a Japanese garden is like stepping out of reality and into an enchanting, three-dimensional painting.
 The goal is not to be entertained but rather to experience the natural world around you.
-A design style called Miegakure is used in Japanese stroll gardens which doesn't show the whole Garden at once, but rather hides intentionally hidden views around bends that reveal themselves as you journey through.
+A design style called miegakure is used in Japanese stroll gardens which doesn't show the whole garden at once, but rather obscures intentionally hidden views around bends that reveal themselves as you journey through.
 This means that taking your time, looking at different angles, and repeating the loop will all help you to enjoy the space as it was intended.
 If you think of the Garden as a living art form you will begin to take in the textures, shapes, colors, and compositions that you may otherwise miss.
 Please help keep the Garden relaxing for everyone by respecting the tranquility and keeping the peace as you go.

 Photo Policy